r3boot/go-musicbot/README.md

 * Control Next, NowPlaying and UpdateDB functionality for MPD
 * Display a link to the associated radio stream
 * Maintain a rating for a song.
+* Remove song when rating drops to 0

 # Commands
 Downloading a new link: